slynobody/SteamOS-Waydroid-Installer/README.md

 # FAQ

-## read the above.
+## read the faqs.
-read it.
+simply read it. and if you have problems, try to also think for yourself. incl. what errors you might have done.

 ## i have problems downloading images / want a more current version of the android-images.
-atv13 latest is included.
+android-tv13 latest is included (https://github.com/supechicken/waydroid-androidtv-build)

-Take a look into the main-script: links to recent images are already there, sha256-hashes: diy!
+## how do i do a complete uninstall of waydroid (without wiping my data)? f.e. for a clean reinstall?
+> ./uninstall.sh

+## things got updated on github, how do i update locally?
+> git pull

+or

+> extras/Waydroid-Updater.sh

 ## how do i get SteamOS 3.8?
 > Enter 'developer mode' (https://tuxexplorer.com/how-to-enable-developer-mode-on-steam-deck)